 How should you start meditating as beginner

 Meditation for beginners should be easy to practice.
 Now that you have got some idea about meditation, what you need to do now is to forget it all and clear your mind before you get started.
 Yes, you heard me right.
 You will have the best meditation experiences only when you view it as a simple practice that you can do anytime you want.
 The information I provided above, is to give you an overview of what meditation is, not to confuse you or make the process complicated for you.

 Yongey Mingyur Rinpoche says beginners should keep things simple and easy when starting meditation.
 You surely don’t want to argue with a Buddhist monk, especially when he is the happiest person in the world.
 The meditation master recommends that you keep your sessions short during the first few days or even weeks.
 He suggests –

 “You cannot meditate a lot at the beginning; it’s not a good idea.
-If you are very new, may be do 5 minutes a day.
+If you are very new, maybe do 5 minutes a day.
 But do it for 30 days.
 Then, it will become a habit.
 Once you build up that habit, you can add another 5 minutes, and it gets easier and easier.”

 As a rule of thumb, it is widely believed that a daily 10 minutes of meditation practice can have significant effects on your body and mind.
 But it mainly depends on you and how you want to go about it.
-As I have been practicing mindfulness meditation for a few years now, I would recommend you get started with mindfulness meditation for beginners as it is perhaps the simplest and most effective methods.
-You may also try guided meditation as a beginner, if you want.
+As I have been practicing mindfulness meditation for a few years now, I would recommend you get started with mindfulness meditation for beginners as it is perhaps the simplest and most effective method.
+You may also try guided meditation as a beginner if you want.